fynv/ThrustRTC/README.md

 Even though the target launguage can be an interpreted launguage, the GPU part of code still has to be compiled for efficiency.
 For Python, we will need [Numba](http://numba.pydata.org/numba-doc/0.13/CUDAJit.html) to do the trick.
-Numba is great, but when considering building a library, there are 2 limitations:

-* The resulted library will be for Python only.
+Numba is great, but when considering building a library, there is a limitation that the resulted library will be for Python only.
 For another lauguage, we will need to find another tool and build the library again.

-* In Numba, it is difficult to extend data types that can be used in device code without hacking Numba itself.

 ### Providing precompiled GPU code, accessible through host APIs